Skip to content

 What if I lose access to my server or keys?

-As long as you have your mnemonic phrase stored somewhere, you are able to recovery anything else.
+As long as you have your mnemonic phrase stored safely, you can recover everything else.

 You can use: